einaru/luma/doc/source/userguide.rst

 can be done by selecting ``Edit → Server List`` from the menubar or with the keyboard shortcut ``Ctrl + Shift + S``.

-When adding servers to the serverlist you are presented with alot of options.
+When adding servers to the serverlist you are presented with many of options.
 The Server Dialog is basically divided into three section:

 - **Network**: